Motor Power Ratings

 Why don't you list the rated watts of each motor?

 Instead, we give a ballpark range (like 250-500 watts, 600-1200 watts etc.) in which the motor is typically used and have provided a useful and accurate motor simulator tool that will show you the exact output power for any combination of motor, controller, and battery pack; not just as an arbitrary single number but over the entire speed range of the vehicle.
-This is considerably more valuable for understanding a kit's performance.
+This is considerably more valuable for understanding a system's performance.
 You can see things like the peak output power, the output power at your predicted cruising speed under any kind of hill or vehicle type, and whether the motor may be prone to overheating at a given load.
 Check it out:

 Justin's Complete Rant